Shoulders and arms

 Shoulders and arms Index

 When looking at the shoulders and arms with a view to making them stronger and/or more flexible, a good place to start is with the ribcage.
 Why is the ribcage so important for shoulder and arm strength?
 To find out why it can help to understand why turtles have shells.
-That and more in stabilizing the ribcage for stronger arms
+That and more in Ribcage

 For a series of youtube videos on feeling and controlling your ribcage, spine, and shoulders, and using your arms poses like chaturanga dandasana and dolphin pose check out the Upper body awareness and arm control exercise videos page